 Even though the business intelligence (BI for short) industry relies more on hands-on skills and problem-solving rather than document writing, however, it is still important to present yourself as a reliable and professional individual.
 With that said, let’s dive into several suggestions and benefits of writing a resume for the business intelligence sector, whether you apply for work in a large enterprise or a small local programming firm.

 Benefits of Writing a Resume for Business Intelligence

 Before we go into the resume writing tips themselves, let’s discuss why a BI-centric approach might be beneficial for you.
 As we’ve previously mentioned, business intelligence covers a variety of niches from SQL database management to programming and analytics.

-Versatile individuals can find a lot of professional opportunities if their resumes are tailored to accommodate for industry standards, especially with large international companies looking for business intelligence specialists.
-With that in mind, the advantages of presenting a BI-centric resume to your potential employers include but are not limited to:
+Versatile individuals can find a lot of professional opportunities if their resumes are tailored to accommodate industry standards, especially with large international companies looking for business intelligence specialists.
+With that in mind, the advantages of presenting a BI-centric resume to your potential employers including, but are not limited to:

 - Leave a great first impression on BI employers looking for reliable specialists

 - Ability to quickly modify your resume for different employers

 - Stand out from a crowd of competitive colleagues in the market

 - Make it easy for HR interviewers to find relevant data in your resume